-In order to reproduce a given job using the same data, one can use the --replay option for the run command, informing the hash id from the original job to be replayed.
+In order to reproduce a given job using the same data, one can use the replay subcommand, informing the hash id from the original job to be replayed.
 The hash id can be partial, as long as the provided part corresponds to the initial characters of the original job id and it is also unique enough.
 Or, instead of the job id, you can use the string latest and Avocado will replay the latest job executed.

-''' $ avocado run --replay 825b86
+''' $ avocado replay 825b86